rtm200/ThisEid/README.md

 There are two possible approaches:

 ### Option A – Use a Landing Page
-- Show a marketing or introduction page.
+- Show a landing page or introduction page.
 - Provide **Login** and **Register** buttons.

 ### Option B – No Landing Page